vdrmota/Social-Media-and-Contact-Info-Extractor/README.md

 # Contact Information Scraper
 **Overview**

 This crawler lets you scrape contact information from entire domains.
-After you supply the root domain (eg www.apify.com), the crawler will retrieve any:
+After you supply the start URL (eg www.apify.com), the crawler will retrieve any:

 - Phone numbers
 - Emails